IMQS/messaging/README.md

 ```
 {
 	"HTTPPort": 2016,  			    // Port to bind to for the HTTP server
-	"smsEnabled": true,			    // Enable or disable sending of SMS for testing
 	"smsProvider": {
 		"name": "MockProvider",		// Name of provider.
 Will be used to determine function to call
+		"enabled": true,			    // Enable or disable sending of SMS for testing
 		"token": "12345",			// Auth token to use for sending
-		"maxBatchSize": 10,  		// Max number of messages to send per batch
+		"maxBatchSize": 500,  		// Max number of messages to send per batch
 		"custom1": "custom data",	// Custom field for SMS provider API implementation
 		"custom2": "custom data",	// Custom field for SMS provider API implementation
 		"custom3": "custom data"	// Custom field for SMS provider API implementation
+	},
+	"authentication": {
+		"service": "serviceauth",	// Authentication system to use.
+Implement new service in auth.go
+		"enabled": false			// Enable or disable user authentication
 	},
 	"deliveryStatus": {
 		"enabled": true,			// Enable or disable delivery status retrieval